 The care pathway is the journey an individual takes from the moment the injury is sustained until that individual returns to the community or is returned to a hospital closer to home.
-The ideal care pathway for a person who sustains a spinal cord injury is to be admitted as soon as possible to a RHSCIR Acute Hospital, and then, if necessary, admitted to a RHSCIR Rehab Hospital in order to receive specialized care.
-In 2018 RHSCIR data, just under half of individuals were admitted to a RHSCIR Acute Hospital directly after the injury was sustained.
-Regardless of their care pathway, 82% of individuals received surgery.
+The ideal care pathway for a person who sustains a spinal cord injury is to be admitted as soon as possible to a RHSCIR Acute Hospital, and then, if necessary, admitted to a RHSCIR Rehab Hospital in order to receive specialized rehabilitation care.
+Based on 2019 RHSCIR data, almost half of individuals were admitted to a RHSCIR Acute Hospital directly after the injury was sustained.
+Regardless of their care pathway, 80% of individuals received surgery.

-For individuals admitted to a RHSCIR Acute Hospital, 67% went on to a RHSCIR Rehab Hospital before returning to the community.
+For individuals admitted to a RHSCIR Acute Hospital, 74% went on to a RHSCIR Rehab Hospital before returning to the community.
 Individuals who do not directly enter a RHSCIR Acute Hospital often end up taking a more circuitous route through the health care system.

-At the point of final discharge from a RHSCIR hospital just under 50% of individuals are walking independently with or without an aid.
+At the point of final discharge from a RHSCIR hospital, 45% of individuals are walking independently with or without an aid.

-Mortality during the initial RHSCIR Acute Hospital stay was 8.6%.
+Mortality during the initial RHSCIR Acute Hospital stay was 10%.
 Only individuals who survived their injury and acute hospital stay are included in the care pathways below.

-- All patients - All patients that went to a RHSCIR Acute Hospital - All patients that went to a RHSCIR Rehab Hospital - Of the patients who went from a RHSCIR Acute Hospital to a RHSCIR Rehab Hospital, 11% went to the community or to another hospital to wait for RHSCIR rehab
+- \ All patients - All patients that went to a RHSCIR Acute Hospital - All patients that went to a RHSCIR Rehab Hospital - Of the patients who went from a RHSCIR Acute Hospital to a RHSCIR Rehab Hospital, 8% went to the community or to another hospital to wait for RHSCIR rehab.